teaguru/cwlogs/README.md

 ## Development

-For developers interested in contributing or understanding the internals, see [DEVELOPER.md](DEVELOPER.md) for detailed architecture documentation.
+For developers interested in contributing or understanding the internals:
+- See [DEVELOPER.md](DEVELOPER.md) for detailed architecture documentation
+- See [TESTING.md](TESTING.md) for test coverage and approach
+- Run `make test` to execute the test suite

 ## License

-[Add your license here]
+Apache License 2.0 - See [LICENSE](LICENSE) file for details.